gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

 # iCloud3 Devices <!-- {docsify-ignore} -->

-iCloud3 devices are added, updated and deleted using these screens.
+Apple Account devices can be imported into iCloud3 iCloud3 devices are added, updated and deleted using these screens.
 When a device is added, a device_tracker entity and all of the sensor entities are created and added to the Home Assistant registry files.
 When the device is deleted, it is deleted from the iCloud3 configuration files and it's device_tracker and sensor entities are removed from the Home Assistant registry files.

 These screens list the devices you have added to iCloud3 to be tracked or monitored.